hibernator11/workshop-notebooks-dhnb2024/README.md

 - Max Pedersen, Royal Danish Library, Denmark

 ## Digital collections
-[Timarit.is](https://timarit.is/) is a collaborative project between the:
+[Timarit.is](https://timarit.is/) is a collaborative project between the following institutions:

 - National Library of the Faroe Islands
 - National and Public Library of Greenland